iot4b/docs/guide.md

 This is a guide of installation on OpenWRT devices.
 Minimum requirements: OpenWRT device with USB port.

-1. Download the corresponding module from this repo on your computer - https://github.com/ever-iot/docs/blob/main/packages/iot4b_openwrt.ipk
+1. Download the corresponding module from this link to your computer - [iot4b_openwrt.ipk](https://raw.githubusercontent.com/ever-iot/docs/refs/heads/main/packages/iot4b_openwrt.ipk)
 2. Make sure your OpenWRT device and computer are in one network.
 3. Transfer installation file to required directory on your router.
 You can use built-in web admin interface to do this.
 Also, you can execute following script in Command Line(Windows) or Terminal(Mac and Linux) on your computer: ```scp iot4b_openwrt.ipk admin@192.168.X.X:/tmp/ ``` where 192.168.X.X is your OpenWRT router address